mantvydasdeltuva/kath/content/manual/index.md

 ---

 > [!summary]
 > The User Manual segment serves as a comprehensive guide for users to understand how to effectively use the Kath application.
-It includes step-by-step instructions, feature overviews, and tutorials to help users navigate the system, perform core tasks, manage data, and troubleshoot common issues.
+It includes step-by-step instructions, feature overviews, and tutorials to help users navigate the system, perform core tasks, manage data, and troubleshoot common issues. ^summary